Democratic Front (India)

-Democratic Front or the Maha Aghadi is name of the former governing coalition in the Indian state of Maharashtra.
+Democratic Front or Maha Aghadi was name of former governing coalition in the Indian state of Maharashtra.
 The Alliance of Indian National Congress and Nationalist Congress Party was called as Maha Aghadi.

 Background

 The alliance was created post 1999 Maharashtra Assembly Poll results as Congress and NCP contested against each other without a pre-poll alliance but came together to stake claim to form the government.
 The alliance constituted the Indian National Congress and Nationalist Congress Party.
 The alliance won the Maharashtra Vidhan Sabha Elections of 1999, 2004, 2009 respectively.